-We believe that if your marriage is having problems, you should not wait too long to seek professional help.
-It may be hard to find a good counselor with the skills to help your relationship, but they are out there and willing to help.
-There are ways to to find a counselor specializing in marriage therapy.
-You also need to decide if counseling will actually work for your marriage.
+If your marriage is having problems, you definitely should not wait too long to seek professional help.
+It may be hard to find the right counselor with the skills to help your relationship, but they are out there and willing to help.
+There are ways to to find a counselor specializing in marriage or couples therapy.
+You may have to meet with more than one to find the right fit.
+There are also ways to gauge if counseling will actually work for your marriage.

 - Did you marry at an early age?